 In accessing the Server, A Windows Server CAL allows this access to any edition of the Windows Server on the same or earlier version.

 Note that each Windows Server CAL provides access to multiple licenses of Windows Server.

 The good news is that users will only pay the base to compute rate, instead of paying the full price for the new Windows Server virtual machine.
 Additionally, you will be ready to transition workloads to the public cloud by leveraging your existing investment in Windows Server.

 The continuous innovation from Microsoft supports your development today and your product vision for tomorrow.
 The Azure Hybrid Use Benefits will allow you to bring your on-premises Windows Server license with Software Assurance to Azure.

-You can operate hybrid seamlessly; on-premises, in the cloud and at the edge.
-You can integrate and manage your environment with services designed for hybrid cloud.
+You can operate hybrid seamlessly; on-premises, in the cloud, and at the edge.
+You can integrate and manage your environment with services designed for the hybrid cloud.

 - Includes 1 User Cal